michi8620/Esops-course/prometheus/README.md

 2. To actually expose a /metrics endpoint, you will need to expose a port of your choice in your Service.yaml.
 Add this port inside the values-openshift-sandbox.yaml Service ports configuration and name it 'metrics'.
-   (A hint to understand it better: you have two main ports that are opened: otlp and otlp-http. just add one more)
+   (A hint to understand it better: you have two main ports that are exposed: otlp and otlp-http. just add one more)

 3. After making the changes, upgrade your otel-collector and check that the port is exposed.